 This post may contain affiliate links.
 Please read our disclosure policy.

 This homemade sandwich bread made with just 5 ingredients is exceptionally tender and pillowy!
-The process is so simple and easy to follow, you will never want to buy sandwich bread at the store again!
+The process is so simple and easy to follow that you will never want to buy sandwich bread at the store again!

 - Minimal ingredients and simple process.
 You will only need 5 very basic ingredients that can be found everywhere.
 No weird or fancy ingredients and no preservatives are needed, making it much healthier than commercial sandwich bread.